zeta-chain/docs/docs/developers/omnichain/tutorials/staking.md

 The contract needs to be able to store the staker's staked balance, withdraw address and beneficiary address.
 To do this, add the following mappings:

-- `stakes` - stores the staker's staked balance
+- `stake` - stores the staker's staked balance
-- `withdrawAddresses` - stores the staker's withdraw address
+- `withdraw` - stores the staker's withdraw address
-- `beneficiaries` - stores the staker's beneficiary address
+- `beneficiary` - stores the staker's beneficiary address

 Modify the constructor to accept three additional arguments: `name_`, `symbol_`, and `chainID_`.
 The `name_` and `symbol_` arguments will be used to initialize